DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 * If you make changes to firmware and do a make it will not work.
 You need to do a `make firmware_clean`  or just delete everything in root/firmware folder except for "config.h" and "overrides.c" files.

-* If you make changes to demistify board options/pins/... and it does not work compilation, then just delete the board qsf file.
+* If you make changes to demistify board options/pins/... it must be deleted the board qsf file before compilation for the changes to take effect.